LAYTHJABBAR/Scheduler/README.md

 ## app details

-- Booking interview and canceling it using an API server
+- Booking interview and cancelling it using an API server

  !["Screenshot of URLs page"](https://github.com/LAYTHJABBAR/Scheduler/blob/master/docs/schdular%20creat%20new%20table.png?raw=true)